This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Meeting Cadence established (time specific) – ??

-• Unit costs specific to your company are established (using PPAs, EDPs, etc) – assists in forecasting
+• Unit costs and usage KPIs specific to your company are established (using PPAs, EDPs, etc) – assists in forecasting

 Inputs & Outputs